Alfresco/alfresco-ng2-components/docs/core/viewer.component.md

 ```

 The second way to customize the sidebar is to use template injection but note that this only works
-when using the viewer with `fileNodeId`.
+when using the viewer with `nodeId`.

 ```html
 <ng-template let-node="node" #sidebarTemplate>